mlochbaum/BQN/problems.md

 ### Must read the body to find explicit definition's type
 You have to scan for headers or double-struck names (and so does a compiler).
 A little inelegant, and difficult to describe in BNF.

+### Each block body has its own label
+In a block with multiple bodies, the label (the self-name part of the header) refers to the entire block.
+However, there's no way to give only one label to the entire block.
+If you want to consistently use the same internal name, then you may have to write it many times.
+It's also a weird mismatch, conceptually.

+### Monadic argument corresponds to left for `/` and `⊔`
+Called dyadically, both functions shuffle cells of the right argument around, which is consistent with other selection-type functions.
+But the monadic case applies to what would be the left argument in the dyadic case.

+### Hard to manipulate the result of a modifier
+Trains and compositions make it easy to work with the results of functions, in some sense.
+The same can't be said for modifiers: for example, in a non-immediate block modifier, the derived function is `𝕊`, but you can't apply `˜` to it.
+This seems to call for modifer trains but people who worked with early J are confident they're not worth it.
+Or were they just not designed right?

+### Monadic `⊑` versus `>`
+Both pull out elements and reduce the depth.
+But they face in opposite directions.
+However, neither should be thought of as the inverse to `<`: that's `<⁼`.
+And `>` can't reduce the depth to 0, so it's pretty different from `⊑` or `<⁼`.

+The directions of `⊏⊐` and so on were mainly chosen to line up with `∊`: the argument that indices apply to (that is, the one that is searched or selected from) corresponds to the open side of the function.
+I'd probably prefer new glyphs that don't have this sort of directionality, however.

 ### Can't take Prefixes or Suffixes on multiple axes
 This is a natural array operation to do, and results in an array with a joinable structure, but as Prefixes and Suffixes are monadic there's no way to specify the number of axes to use.

+### Modified assignment modifies the left (secondary) argument
+So you end up with `˜↩` a lot of the time.
+For ordinary assignment it's pretty reasonable to say the value is primary, but modified assignment flips this around.

 ### And/Or/Max/Min are all tangled up
 Boolean And (`∧`) and Or (`∨`) are identical to Min (`⌊`) and Max (`⌈`) when restricted to Boolean arguments, and this would fit nicely with their monadic role as sorting functions: for example `a∧b ←→ ⊑∧a‿b`.
 Furthermore the pairing of Min with Floor and Max with Ceiling is mnemonic only and not especially natural.
 The reason I have not used these glyphs for Min and Max, and have instead extended them to the somewhat superfluous [arithmetic logical functions](doc/logic.md) is that Min and Max have different [identity elements](https://aplwiki.com/wiki/Identity_element) of `∞` and `¯∞` rather than `1` and `0`.
 Having to code around empty arrays when using `∧´` would be a fairly big issue.